 Proteins fold into unique native structures stabilized by thousands of weak interactions that collectively overcome the entropic cost of folding.
 Though these forces are “encoded” in the thousands of known protein structures, “decoding” them is challenging due to the complexity of natural proteins that have evolved for function, not stability.
 Here we combine computational protein design, next-generation gene synthesis, and a high-throughput protease susceptibility assay to measure folding and stability for over 15,000 de novo designed miniproteins, 1,000 natural proteins, 10,000 point-mutants, and 30,000 negative control sequences, identifying over 2,500 new stable designed proteins in four basic folds.
 This scale — three orders of magnitude greater than that of previous studies of design or folding—enabled us to systematically examine how sequence determines folding and stability in uncharted protein space.
 Iteration between design and experiment increased the design success rate from 6% to 47%, produced stable proteins unlike those found in nature for topologies where design was initially unsuccessful, and revealed subtle contributions to stability as designs became increasingly optimized.
 Our approach achieves the long-standing goal of a tight feedback cycle between computation and experiment, and promises to transform computational protein design into a data-driven science.

 The research has been recognized by opinion leaders and media outlets as a major step for computational protein design.
-See articles in Science, UW Newsbeat, Science Daily, Chemistry World, Phys.org, and GEN.
+See articles in Science, UW Newsbeat, Science Daily, Chemistry World, Phys.org, GEN, and C&E News.